rohitchoudhary740/Revive-ai/README.md

 Recovered Revenue
 Recovery Rate
 Cases Recovered
-Human Review Cases
+Human Review
 Stopped Cases
 Recovery Outcomes

-The key metric is not:

-"How many AI decisions were made?"

-It is:
+The primary business outcome is:

-"How much revenue was actually recovered?"
+How much revenue was actually recovered?

-Auditability
+Audit Trail

-Every important recovery decision produces an operational record.
+Every important recovery event is recorded.

-The audit trail captures the recovery journey:

 Case Created
      ↓
 AI Diagnosis
      ↓
 Policy Decision
      ↓
 Authorization / Review
      ↓
 Recovery Action
      ↓
 Payment Verification
      ↓
 Recovery Outcome

-This allows the merchant to understand:
+The audit trail provides visibility into:

 What happened?
-Why did the agent decide this?
+Why did the agent make the decision?
-Which policy was applied?
+Which policy applied?
 Was human approval required?
-What action was executed?
+What action was taken?
 Was the payment actually recovered?
 Technology Stack
 Layer	Technology